IvanGodinez21/Themes-for-aidenwallis-Spotify-Now-Playing/themes/README.md

 # These folders contains different themes
-All themes are ordered by the type and the primary color.
+All themes are ordered by the type.

 **More themes are cooming Soon™.**